akamai/uls/README.md

 - [Akamai Phish-proof Multi Factor Authenticator (AKAMAI-MFA)](https://www.akamai.com/us/en/products/security/akamai-mfa.jsp)

 Thanks to its modular design, ULS allows the connection of many SIEM solutions out-of-the-box.
+ULS can send data into any SIEM that supports either TCP, UDP or HTTP ingestion.
 It can be run directly as Python code, as a provided Docker container or through `docker compose` scripts.